Abdul-Kaium5/arch-btrfs-install/README.md

 > Microcode updates provided by processor manufacturers like Intel and AMD are essential for system stability and security.
 Arch Linux offers official packages for microcode updates that should be installed on your system.
 > ```bash
 > # for amd processors
-> pacman -S amd-ucode
+> pacman -S --noconfirm --needed amd-ucode
 >
 > # for intel processors
-> pacman -S intel-ucode
+> pacman -S --noconfirm --needed intel-ucode
 > ```